The holidays are right around the corner. If you are like me, your #1 goal is to produce a juicy roast turkey for your guests.

 - Add stuffing.
 Stuff the cavity with the apple, celery and onion.

 - Cover.
-Pour the champagne (or ginger ale) over the turkey.
+Pour the champagne over the turkey.
 Cover loosely with aluminum foil, being careful to not have aluminum foil touch the skin.

 - Bake.
 Bake the turkey, basting once per hour.
 Remove and take off aluminum foil.
 Baste with juices and champagne in the bottom of the pan.
 I do prefer a syringe style baster for this type of recipe.

 - Return to oven.
-Return to the oven uncovered until internal temperature of your turkey reaches 180°F at the thickest part of the thigh (dark meat).
+Return to the oven uncovered until internal temperature of your turkey reaches 165°F at the thickest part of the breast.
+Do not continue to baste.
 Please use a meat thermometer (digital thermometer) and don’t just guess.
 The outside of the turkey should be a golden brown.
+If the turkey needs a little more color, moe to the bottom rack and use the low broil function, watching very closely, until it deepens in color.
+See the chart for how long to cook turkey, aim for 20 minutes per pound.

 - Remove.
 Remove from oven and carefully tent with aluminum foil.
 The best way to ensure a juicy roast turkey recipe is to make sure the turkey rests.
 This is the perfect time to make the gravy.